jamesbeeson01/Chat-Interface/README.md

 git update-index --skip-worktree chat.db
 ```

-This allows that exact behavior, cloning the template chat.db initially from github, but not pulling or pushing and updates.
+This allows that exact behavior, cloning the template chat.db initially from github, but not pulling or pushing updates.
 If I do need to push or pull an update, I can run the following

 ```bash
 git update-index --no-skip-worktree chat.db